 Whether you crawl in bed at 3 a.m. or flip the lights before the sun sets, the easiest way to improve your sleep is maintaining a consistent sleep schedule.
 That is, going to sleep and waking up the same time each day.
 By doing so, your body clock, or circadian rhythm, will program itself to be tired and alert at the right times.

 But abnormal schedules throw that rhythm off all the time, leaving us feeling depleted and exhausted, even if we’re getting the recommended eight hours a night.
-(Think: pulling an all-nighter, traveling through time zones, going on a boozy bender, or simply staying up too late because…Netflix.)
+(Think: pulling an all-nighter, traveling through time zones, or simply staying up too late because…Netflix.)

 Adopt these habits to get your sleep schedule running like clockwork.